CathalDolan/GizaBite/README.md

 Several bugs still exist on the site.
 They remain as they have negligible impact and there was insufficient time to correct them:

-- Ingredient Page: Changing the "Number of Servings" input, deactivates the "Batch Weight" input
+- ****Ingredient Page**: Changing the "Number of Servings" input, deactivates the "Batch Weight" input
-- Ingredient Page: Where a User indicates a product is sold by the piece and attempts to reverse this upon returning to the product page, it is not possible.
+- **Ingredient Page**: Where a User indicates a product is sold by the piece and attempts to reverse this upon returning to the product page, it is not possible.
-- Search Page: The Results do not include pagination
+- **Search Page**: The Results do not include pagination
-- Collapse/Expand Arrows: Upon arrival to a page, the arrows point in the wrong direction
+- **Collapse/Expand Arrows**: Upon arrival to a page, the arrows point in the wrong direction
-- Dish: Users cannot use the Return key to save the dish name
+- **Dish**: Users cannot use the Return key to save the dish name
-- User Inputs:Validation not added
+- **User Inputs**: Validation not added
+- **Dish Page**: On occassion when the 2nd last product is deleted, the total servings weight and calories reflects the values of the deleted product as opposed to the remaining product

 # Third Party